H. K. Venkatram: Prathyarpana Foundation

 Prathyarpana Foundation was founded as a charitable initiative by Vijaya College of Music, a music college run by Venkatram and his wife, Triveni Venkatram.
 The institution is based in Bangalore and was inaugurated on 5 July 2015.
 The foundation aims to use the Performing Arts for social causes.
 The foundation also aims to nurture and showcase new talent in the field of music and channel it towards social causes.
 The collections from every event will be donated to Non-profit organisations that work towards women and child welfare.

 Awards

+H. K. Venkatram was the recipient of the prestigious Sangeet Natak Akademi Award for the year 2023 for his contribution to carnatic violin.
+He received the award from President Droupadi Murmu at an investiture ceremony in Vigyan Bhawan on 6 March 2024.

-Venkatram has been awarded the "Best Violinist" award in the Annual Conference of the prestigious Madras Music Academy, "Parur Sundaram Iyer Award for Senior Violinist" in 2002 and "Ganakala Shree" by the Karnataka Ganakala Parishath for his achievements in the field of Carnatic Music in 2004.
+Venkatram has been awarded the "Best Violinist" award in the Annual Conference of the prestigious Madras Music Academy, "Parur Sundaram Iyer Award for Senior Violinist" in 2002 and "Ganakala Shree" by the Karnataka Ganakala Parishat for his achievements in the field of Carnatic Music in 2004.

 Personal life

-Venkatram is a Senior Director at Intel Corporation.
+Venkatram retired as senior director at Intel Corporation year 2024.
 He lives in Bangalore and is married to Triveni of Saralaya Sisters fame.
 Venkatram and his wife manage their own music institute called Vijaya College of Music in Bangalore.
 The college was set up in 1953 by his father.
 They have a son and daughter together.
 His daughter, Bhargavi, is an upcoming vocalist.